How to Appeal Flagged ContentThis article explains how to appeal muted audio in VODs.

 - My use of the audio as part of my video on Twitch is fair use

 4. Confirm the audio you have selected to appeal.

 5. Attest that you have the right to use the flagged audio and submit, along with your legal full name and address.

 You can check the status of your appeal by clicking on the appealed video where you will see either Unmuted or Denied.
 When your video has been reviewed, you will receive an email with the outcome of your appeal.

 If you already have a muted video in appeal, you should not submit a new appeal.
 We will respond to your original appeal (and all appeals) in the order in which it was received.

-Q: What are some ways to avoid getting my content flagged and muted?
+- Q. What are some ways to avoid getting my content flagged and muted?

-A: The primary way is to make sure the music you are using is copyright-free.
+- A. The primary way is to make sure the music you are using is copyright-free.
 The Twitch Music Library is a list of tracks that have been made available on a royalty-free basis to Twitch broadcasters for use exclusively on the Twitch platform within Broadcasters’ video streams.
 These tracks are able to be used in both live broadcasts and VODs on Twitch.

-Q: Will my live content be flagged or muted?
+- Q. Will my live content be flagged or muted?

-A: No, this appeals process is strictly for VOD content.
+- A. No, this appeals process is strictly for VOD content.